Say NO To Bullying

 Published: 11 January 2021

 Many of the students who participated in the event spoke about how the experience benefited them and the importance of the message, “We are extremely grateful Gerry gave us the opportunity to participate and everyone thoroughly enjoyed the experience from start to end.
 Throughout the planning stages Gerry encouraged each student to bring out the best in themselves and the trust he placed in each of us to develop, then help deliver the event was second to none.
-For some of us, this was the first event we have ever attended or been involved with, and because of the opportunity we have been able to positively impact the community.
+For several students, this was the first event they had ever attended or been involved with, and because of the opportunity they have been able to positively impact the community.
 By being involved we have also gained increased confidence, understanding of bullying / its impacts, helped improve research skills and been able to practice their public speaking.
 Looking back at the event, we are extremely proud of what was achieved.
 It will be something we remember for many years to come and we would encourage future first year classes to do the same thing.
 Thank you, Gerry”.